California Driver Handbook - Special Section - Minors

 - The necessity to drive an immediate family member.
 A note signed by your parent(s) or legal guardian(s) is required, stating the reason and probable end date of the necessity to drive the immediate family member.

-EXCEPTION: These requirements do not apply to an emancipated minor.
-You must have declared yourself emancipated and provided DMV with proof of financial responsibility (SR 1P) in lieu of your parent(s) or guarantor(s) signature(s).
+Exception: These requirements do not apply to an emancipated minor.
+You must have declared yourself emancipated and provided DMV with a California Insurance Proof Certificate (SR 22/SR 1P) form in lieu of your parent(s) or guarantor(s) signature(s).

-All out-of-state minor applicants must comply with the application requirements outlined in the “Application Requirements for a Basic Class C Driver License” section on page 3 and must have parent(s) and/or legal guardian(s) signature on the Driver License or Identification Card Application (DL 44) form.
+All out-of-state minor applicants must comply with the application requirements outlined in the “Application Requirements for a Basic Class C Driver License” section and must have parent(s) and/or legal guardian(s) signature on the Driver License or Identification Card Application (DL 44) form.

 Out-Of-State Minors' Permit